cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 `http[s]://APP_NAME.cloudcontrolled.com`.

 ## Next Steps
 Building a data app with Node.js?
 Check out our next [example on how to use Node.js with MongoDB].
-Read our [platform documentaton] for a technical overview of the concepts you’ll encounter while writing, configuring, deploying and running your Node.js applications.
+Read our [platform documentation] for a technical overview of the concepts you’ll encounter while writing, configuring, deploying and running your Node.js applications.
 Good luck building your apps using Node.js and cloudControl.